maiska/qubes-doc.rtd/developer/building/development-workflow.rst

           exit $?
       fi

-      git remote add $1 git@github.com:$1/qubes-`basename $PWD`
+      git remote add $1 git@GitHub.com:$1/qubes-`basename $PWD`

 It should be executed from component top level directory.
 This script takes one argument - remote name.
 If it is ``tb``, then it creates qrexec-based git remote to ``testbuilder`` VM.
-Otherwise it creates remote pointing at github account of the same name.
+Otherwise it creates remote pointing at GitHub account of the same name.
 In any case it points at repository matching current directory name.

 Sending packages to different VM
 --------------------------------